oney/react-with-stable/README.md

 }
 ```
 No matter how `text` state changes, the Event component never re-renders because `onClick` is declared as a stable prop.
-But when `onClick` fires as event handler, it will get latest `text` value.
+But when `onClick` fires as an event handler, it will get latest `text` value.

 Note: don't use `onClick` in effects or rendering.